Christian Values Enrichment Days

 CHRISTIAN VALUES: Community

 ACTIVITIES: Outside group Bang Drum allow pupils to experience the culture and rhythms of Brazil.
 Pupils have a presentation of different styles of world percussion and dance, touching on the history and culture of styles from Egypt, West African and Cuba.
-They then take part in Art, Dance and Music culminating in a fantastic performance at the end of the day where all their work comes together.
+They then take part in Art, Dance and Music.

 Year 10